OmarAndresCuadrado/nvidia-tensorRT-contest-demo/README.md

 # 🚀 Nvidia tensorRT contest demo 🚀

+---
-## OverView
+## OverView 👁️
-This project is designed to leverage cutting-edge technology in artificial intelligence (AI) to provide high-performance image and video inference, as well as generative AI for text chat.
+**This project is designed** to leverage cutting-edge technology in artificial intelligence (AI) to provide high-performance image and video inference, as well as generative AI for text chat.
 At its core, the backend engine utilizes Python and integrates Nvidia's TensorRT technology, enhancing efficiency and speed to meet the demands of real-time processing.

+---
-## Diagram project workflow
+## Diagram project workflow ⚒️

 <p align="center">
 <img src="https://github.com/OmarAndresCuadrado/nvidia-tensorRT-contest-demo/blob/master/overViewDesignDemo.png"  align="center">
 </p>

+---
-## Demo video
+## Demo video 📹
 video in x tweter

 #### Backend Engine